Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: What does GCC stand for? [p.
-11]
+Q: What does GCC stand for?

 </div>
 <div class="QandA_answer">